StartFinity: the "no-nonsense" Start Menu for Windows 11, 10, 8

 Can I remove from Start Menu some of the items that I don't use?

-Note that some of the items have the Display as menu option next to them; you can use such options to select which items should open a menu rather than the folder they represent.
-For example, if you clear the Display as menu option for to the Computer item, then clicking on the Computer item will open the Computer folder in a separate window.
-However, if you check the Display as menu box, then clicking on (or even just pausing the mouse over) the Computer item on the Start Menu will show the contents of the Computer folder as a menu:
+You can use this window to hide the items you don't use, as well as change the way each item is displayed: as a link, or as a menu.
+For example, if you select the Display as a link option for to the This PC item, then clicking on the This PC item will open the This PC folder in a separate window.
+However, if you select the Display as a menu option, then clicking on (or even just pausing the mouse over) the This PC item on the Start Menu will show the contents of the This PC folder as a menu:

-Of course, you can still open the Computer folder in a window, as before: all you need to do is right-click on the Computer item and choose Open from the shortcut menu:
+Of course, you can still open the This PC folder in a window, as before: all you need to do is right-click on the This PC item and choose Open from the shortcut menu:

 Does it come with a search box to quickly find programs to launch?